Towards Fair and Efficient allocation of Mobility-on-Demand resources through a Karma Economy: CONCLUSIONS

-In this paper, we have presented a novel extension of the Karma economy framework tailored to Mobility-on-Demand (MoD) systems, particularly ride-hailing platforms, by incorporating endogenous urgency processes for users.
+In this paper, we have presented a novel extension of the Karma economy framework \mods{as a first step toward its application to} Mobility-on-Demand systems, particularly ride-hailing platforms, by incorporating endogenous urgency processes for users.
 Our work models user time-sensitivity as a dynamic process that evolves in response to system conditions, such as traffic, demand fluctuations, and service availability.
-This enhancement allows for a more realistic representation of user behavior in transportation systems, which is essential for designing fair and efficient mobility solutions.
-Through the development of a game-theoretic model, we have shown how the augmented Karma framework can maintain the theoretical guarantees of efficiency and fairness, while accommodating the dynamic and endogenous nature of user urgency.

-The effectiveness of our approach is demonstrated through numerical simulations in simplified ride-hailing scenarios.
-The results indicate that our framework achieves high system efficiency while ensuring fair access to mobility services.
+This enhancement allows for a more realistic representation of \mods{some aspects of} user behavior in transportation systems, which is essential for designing fair and efficient mobility solutions.
+Through the development of a game-theoretic model, we have shown how the augmented Karma framework can maintain the theoretical guarantees of efficiency and fairness, while accommodating the dynamic and endogenous nature of user urgency. \mods{The proof-of-concept numerical simulations in simplified ride-hailing scenarios suggest promising behavior of the framework in terms of system efficiency and} fair access to mobility services.

-Looking ahead, this work opens several directions for future research.
-One immediate extension is the incorporation of heterogeneous user preferences and behavioral biases into the model, which could further refine the fairness guarantees and improve the adaptability of the framework to diverse populations.
-Additionally, integrating real-world data from existing ride-hailing platforms would allow for a comprehensive validation of the approach in practical settings.
+\mods{Looking ahead, an important direction for future research is to progressively increase the realism of the simulation model, by incorporating the geographical dimension of vehicle rebalancing and relaxing the stationarity assumption, which may be limiting in realistic MoD settings where demand patterns and user urgency vary rapidly throughout the day.
+Further extensions include the incorporation of heterogeneous user preferences and behavioral biases into the model.
+Finally, integrating real-world data from existing ride-hailing platforms would allow for a comprehensive validation of the approach in practical settings.}